-- 46.31 Staff currently working less than 371⁄2 hours, excluding meal breaks, will have their hours protected for a phased protection period as set out in Table 9 below.
-These protection arrangements will continue to apply where staff move to a post with the same hours under the old pay system during the protection period. - 46.32 Part-time staff whose hours of work change under Agenda for Change may opt to either retain the same number of hours they currently work or have their part-time hours altered to represent the same percentage of full time hours as is currently the case.
+- 46.31 Staff currently working less than 371/2 hours, excluding meal breaks, will have their hours protected for a phased protection period as set out in Table 9 (see below).
+These protection arrangements will continue to apply where staff move to a post with the same hours under the old pay system during the protection period. - 46.32 Part-time staff whose hours of work change under Agenda for Change may opt either to retain the same number of hours they currently work or have their part-time hours altered to represent the same percentage of full-time hours as is currently the case.

-Table 9

-Assimilation of Working Hours for those Currently Working
+Assimilation of working hours for those currently working less than 371/2 hours

-Less than 371⁄2 hours